 Scott Mayer, an organizer of the event, said the goal is to tell stories about Minneapolis’ past and show where it’s headed.
 Some buildings display elements of different historical eras, he said, while others, such as The Nordic in the North Loop, indicate what the city’s future looks like.

 Doors Open Minneapolis mirrors building-oriented events in other U.S. cities.
 Chicago, for example, has hosted a similar event since 2011 and last year had 257 sites included in its celebration.
 Milwaukee’s Doors Open event saw 26,100 people visit approximately 170 sites in 2018.

-Minneapolis Mayor Jacob Frey praised the event in a press conference Tuesday in Bellisio Foods’ Loring Park-based innovation center, located above the Lunds & Byerlys at 12th & Hennepin.
+Minneapolis Mayor Jacob Frey praised the event in a press conference March 5 in Bellisio Foods’ Loring Park-based innovation center, located above the Lunds & Byerlys at 12th & Hennepin.
 Bellisio, which manufactures and distributes frozen foods, is one of the event sponsors and will open the innovation center up for tours during the event.

 Dan McConnell, business manager of the Minneapolis Building and Construction Trades Council, said the event allows his organization to highlight what it’s done to build the community.
 He said he’s hoping people will come out to learn more about great jobs in the city.

 Doors Open Minneapolis is being funded by corporate sponsors and the Minneapolis Foundation.
 Comcast is the presenting sponsor, and over a dozen other organizations are sponsors.

 Metro Transit will offer complementary passes for the event, Mayer said, and four property owners downtown will offer free parking.